FOSTER for Industry

 Fusion sector shared continuous professional development scheme

-FOSTER is looking for industry partners interested in creating fusion-specific training modules that could be delivered to cohorts of cross-industry attendees.
+FOSTER is looking for industry partners interested in creating fusion-specific training modules for groups of cross-industry attendees.
 We are currently identifying the key topic areas and delivery partners.